 Aside from our Gorilla treks, the trip is quite leisurely and not tremendously physical.
 We’ll have some full days of travel, some early starts, and will be moving around a lot on an ambitious program.

-Mountain gorillas are a major attraction of this tour and the following is compiled to maximize your enjoyment and understanding of these animals.
+Mountain gorillas are a major attraction of this tour.
+And then following is compiled to maximize your enjoyment and understanding of these animals.
 Gorillas are very special animals – rare, gentle, like us yet so different.
-Tracking gorillas is a unique experience – the trek will take you into a strange land to meet these unusual creatures on their own terms.
+Tracking gorillas is a unique experience.
+The trek will take you into a strange land to meet these unusual creatures on their own terms.

 Gorilla tracking is an intense experience that can take all day.
-A trek can take from one to six hours, sometimes more, at elevations in excess of 2270m (7,500 ft) and over rough terrain.
-Local guides will have a very good idea where the gorillas are and how far away they may be on the morning of our excursion.
+A trek can take from one to six hours.
+Sometimes more, at elevations in excess of 2270m (7,500 ft) and over rough terrain.
+Local guides will have a very good idea where the gorillas are.
+More so, how far away they are on the morning of our excursion.

-If they have the luxury of doing so, and if there are multiple gorilla family groups to choose from, the guides may choose to divide the group into groups that are less/more capable physically and assign participants dependent on estimated distance.
-But, of course, this cannot be guaranteed.
+If they have the luxury of doing so.
+And again if there are multiple gorilla family groups to choose from.
+The guides may choose to divide the group into groups.
+These are less/more capable physically and assign participants dependent on estimated distance.
+But, of course, this is guaranteed.

-Although the hike can be physically demanding, the anticipation of the exciting experience ahead is invigorating, and the beauty of the forest and its inhabitants is fascinating.
+Although the hike is physically demanding, the anticipation of the exciting experience ahead is invigorating. and so the beauty of the forest and its inhabitants is fascinating.

-We must also stress that, while you have a very good chance of seeing gorillas, the parks that we visit clearly state that success is NOT guaranteed!
-They are wild creatures with no fixed routine, and finding them requires the skill and experience of your trackers and guides, as well as luck!
+We must also stress that, while you have a very good chance of seeing gorillas.
+The parks that we visit clearly state that success is NOT guaranteed!
+They are wild creatures with no fixed routine.
+More so, finding them requires the skill and experience of your trackers and guides, as well as luck!

 For more information, go to www.uwa.or.ug and www.ortpn.gov.rw